reconilyas/web-fundamentals-notes/JavaScript/DOM-Events-and-Input-Handling.md

 form.addEventListener('submit', addItem);

-The submit event runs when the user submits a form.
+When the form is submitted, the addItem() function is executed.

 Prevent Default Behavior

-preventDefault() prevents the browser's default action.
+Browsers have default actions for certain events.

 Example:

+A form submission refreshes the page.
+A link redirects the user.

+preventDefault() stops the browser's default behavior.

+Example:

 function addItem(e){

     e.preventDefault();

 }

-Example:
+Example use:

 Preventing a form from refreshing the page after submission.

 Creating Elements Dynamically

-JavaScript can create new HTML elements.
+JavaScript can create new HTML elements while the webpage is running.

 Example:

 var li = document.createElement('li');

+This creates a new <li> element.

-Adding a class:
+Adding a Class
 li.className = 'list-group-item';

-Adding text:
+Adding Text

-li.appendChild(document.createTextNode(newItem));
+li.appendChild(
+    document.createTextNode(newItem)
+);

+This adds text inside the created element.

 Adding Elements to the DOM

+After creating an element, it must be added to the webpage.

 Example:

 itemList.appendChild(li);

-This adds the new element to the webpage.
+This inserts the new element into the DOM.

 Creating a Delete Button